open-compensation-token-license/license-token-website/wikisrc/open-source-developer-compensation-models.md

 ## 5. Support and Consulting Services

 Offering paid support, maintenance, and consulting services is a common way for open source developers to monetize their expertise.
 Companies like [Canonical](https://canonical.com/) with Ubuntu and [Red Hat](https://redhat.com/) with their enterprise solutions exemplify this model.
+For further reading, see [open source developer support programs](https://www.license-token.com/wiki/open-source-developer-support-programs).

 **Pros:**
 - Provides a steady income stream.